 An international student card can save you a good few quid on entrance into museums, especially in the western world.
 Also, a YHA card can help you save money on accommodation too.

-Get your cards in order before you leave!
+Get your cards in order before you leave to travel cheaper!

 Check out misterhint.com for more money saving travel advice.